 The "Birthplace" of Chocolate

 Little Guatemala offers a 70% dark Guatemalan chocolate bar made of Guatemalan cacao from the region of Alta Verapaz.
 The only other ingredient added is organic cane sugar to create a treat that is both simple and interesting – uncomplicated ingredients that allow you to actually taste the nuances of the cacao.
-The bars are 2 oz and can be purchased online (for local delivery only), at our coffee cart, or in several stores in Morganton, NC.
-The stores that sell our chocolate bars are: Food Matters, Morganton General Store, and Adventure Bound Books.
+The bars are 2 oz and can be purchased online, at our coffee shop, or in several stores in Morganton, NC.
+The stores that sell our chocolate bars are: Food Matters and Morganton General Store.

 So what goes into making a chocolate bar from the cacao bean?
 Here’s a brief introduction to what goes on behind the scenes at Little Guatemala!